Skip to content ↓

 Reminders:

-Now the weather is getting colder, please can you send children into school with gloves and hats to wear during break, lunch and PE Lessons please.
+As the weather is colder, please can you send children into school with gloves and hats to wear during break, lunch and PE Lessons please.
 Base layers for sports are appropriate on PE days and ideally would be Navy blue in colour.
 School tracksuit trousers are to be worn in the winter to replace PE shorts.

 PE for Year 4 will be every Tuesday and on a Monday in WEEK B.